San Francisco’s Main Tourist Attractions

 Locals call it The City.
 They like to capitalize it in their fond descriptions.
 The City sits on the edge of a peninsula separating the Pacific Ocean from San Francisco Bay.
 San Francisco is a city of neighborhoods.
 In pockets, diverse cultures and lifestyles cooperatively exist side-by-side.
 You can immerse yourself in worlds as different as Chinatown, Italian North Beach, and the Mexican-American Mission District.

-The Newest Attraction: Salesforce Park
+The Recent New Urban Design Attraction: Salesforce Park

 In the park you can walk, jog, relax on the grass, or sit on a bench and pass the time of day.
 Gardens around the park show good signage, alerting you to plants that may be water-tolerant or may be a collection of California natives.
 As an urban amenity, the park has many virtues.
-After opening in 2018, the park closed for some structural security improvements, then opened again in 2019.

 Getting Oriented to San Francisco